AsahiLinux/AsahiLinux.github.io/content/blog/2026/06/30-progress-report-7.1.md

 Most of the complicated hardware on this platform uses complicated firmware blobs.
 Most of this is based on RTKit, an RTOS-like firmware framework used by Apple to present a mostly standardised interface for the kernel to talk to the various bits of hardware.
 There are exceptions to this, however.
-Some blocks, like DCP and AOP, use RTKit as the basis for their firmware, but layer yet another set of abstractions called EPIC on top of it.
+Some blocks, like DCP (Display CoProcessor) and AOP (Always-On Processor), use RTKit as the basis for their firmware, but layer yet another set of abstractions called EPIC on top of it.
 Others still, like the Broadcom WiFi/Bluetooth chipset, use third-party firmware that Apple has no direct control over.
 Then, there's the Apple Video Decoder (AVD).